Skip to main content

 • Better MSI Support - Enhanced Multi-Source Inventory integration

-The old PlentyMarkets connector is no longer maintained and does not receive updates or security patches.
-Upgrade as soon as possible to ensure continued compatibility and security.
+The v0.x beta releases are no longer maintained and do not receive updates or security patches.
+Upgrade to v1.0.0 stable as soon as possible to ensure continued compatibility and security.

 Before You Begin